MIKEHHQ/ReADC/README.md

-# ReADC: Reconfigurable Analog-to-Digital Converter
+# ReADC: Reconfigurable Analog-to-Digital Converter and High Performance ADC Simulator

 This repository contains the implementation of ReADC (Reconfigurable Analog-to-Digital Converter) with adaptive quantization for efficient and accurate compute-in-memory systems, along with a high-performance parallel ADC simulator.